PhD scholarships at the University of Strathclyde 2026

 Applicants in the area of the Mathematically Structured Programming (MSP) Group are strongly encouraged to apply.
 Within MSP, we see the mathematical foundations of computation and programming as inextricably linked, and study one so as to develop the other.
 This reflects the symbiotic relationship between mathematics, logic, and programming — any attempt to sever this connection will diminish each component.

-If you are interested in applying, please contact a potential supervisor as soon as possible.
+If you are interested in applying to join MSP as a JARSS Student, we ask that you contact a potential supervisor as soon as possible, by 22 December, 2025 at the latest.

 Potential supervisors in the group are: